chirag4798/wave-break-media/README.md

 pip3 install -r requirements.txt
 ```

-- Use to script to detect faces from an image, for example
+- Use the script to detect faces from an image, for example
 ```shell
 python3 face_detect.py --image-path images/sample.jpg --save-directory headshots
 ```